mxmn/notes/markdown.md

 respectively.
 The indentation allows a hierarchical structure.

 Links are built in the form of `[visible description](link)`.
-One can link to websites, internet, and references that are provided independently in the form of `[ref-name]: link`.
+One can link to websites, files, and reference labels.
+Reference labels are defines separately in the form of `[ref-name]: link`.

 Horizontal rules are built with at least three `***`, or `---`, or `___`: